Grouping rows

 Collapsible groups

 You can allow rows inside a group to be collapsed underneath their group title.
-To enable this, use a Group
+To enable this, use a Group object with the collapsible() method:

 use Filament\Tables\Grouping\Group;